trixirt/gromacs/docs/install-guide/install-guide.md

 To make it possible to use other accelerators, GROMACS also includes OpenCL support.
 The current version works with NVIDIA GPUs and GCN-based AMD GPUs.
-The minimum OpenCL version required is 1.1
+The minimum OpenCL version required is @REQUIRED_OPENCL_MIN_VERSION@

 ### MPI support ###